- 1 What is carnival?

 Yes, you can!!
 You don’t have to be a professional samba dancer or even a Rio local to participate in the parades.
 Several of the schools will offer you the chance to buy a ticket to participate in the parades.
 All you have to do is buy a costume and learn the dance movies.
 This is truly a once in a lifetime experience.

 Accommodation for Rio Carnival

 There are plenty of hostels, hotels, apartment rentals, or even couch surfing options in Rio.
 For tourists it’s better to stay close to the action.
 Zona Sur is where most of the popular blocos are held.
-Its also where the beautiful beaches of Copacabana, Ipanema and Leblon are.
-This area is the most popular locations for tourists.
+It’s also where the beautiful beaches of Copacabana, Ipanema and Leblon are.
+This area is the most popular location for tourists.

 Flamengo, Botafogo, Lapa and Santa Teresa are also popular areas for tourists during carnival.
 These areas see plenty of blocos occurring and near the Lapa Arches is where tons of people meet for drinks each day.

 There is no need to stay close to the Sambadrome during carnival because its neighbourhood doesn’t have the best reputation at night.
 There is plenty of transport heading to the samba parades, so it’s recommended that you just make your way to the parades.

 Anywhere near a train station is also recommended during carnival because most of the main streets of Rio are closed for blocos during carnival.
 The train goes 24/7 so it is easy to just pack in with all the other party goers.